 In 2018, Toronto was named Canada’s top convention destination by Cvent, and consistently ranks among the top five in North America.
 Toronto was also among the top-ranked destinations selected by meeting planners in the 2018 Watkins Report, which rates the most positive overall experience for major conventions in North America.

-Business Events Toronto is the meetings, conferences and events unit of Tourism Toronto – the official destination marketing organization for the region, “Canada’s Downtown” – encompassing Toronto, Mississauga and Brampton.
-With sales and marketing programs in key markets around the world, Tourism Toronto promotes the Toronto region as a remarkable destination for tourists, convention delegates and business travellers.
-Tourism Toronto operates in partnership with the City of Toronto, the Greater Toronto Hotel Association and the Ontario Ministry of Tourism, Culture and Sport.
+Business Events Toronto is the meetings, conferences and events unit of Destination Toronto – the official destination marketing organization for the region, “Canada’s Downtown” – encompassing Toronto, Mississauga and Brampton.
+With sales and marketing programs in key markets around the world, Destination Toronto promotes the Toronto region as a remarkable destination for tourists, convention delegates and business travellers.
+Destination Toronto operates in partnership with the City of Toronto, the Greater Toronto Hotel Association and the Ontario Ministry of Tourism, Culture and Sport.
 For more information please visit SeeTorontoNow.com and BusinessEventsToronto.com.

 Corporate Communications Manager